Looking for Cloud Services or Professional Support? Check restheart.com

 Watch Interceptors

-• allow RESTHeart to find plugins' implementation classes in deployed jars (see How to Deploy Plugins)
+• Discovery: Allows RESTHeart to discover plugin implementation classes in deployed JARs (see How to Deploy Plugins).

-• specify parameters such us the URI of a Service or the intercept point of an Interceptor.
+• Configuration: Specifies parameters such as the URI of a service or the intercept point of an interceptor.

 @RegisterPlugin(name = "foo",